 Mountain Chickadee

 The mountain chickadee is a common bird in the northern regions of North America.
 They can be found in the Rocky Mountains, Canada, and parts of Alaska.
-The bird’s name derives from its call which sounds like “chick-a-dee”.
+The bird’s name derives from its call, which sounds like “chick-a-dee”.

-The mountain chickadee has a length of 5-6 inches (13-15 cm) and a wingspan of 7.5 inches (19 cm).
+The mountain chickadee has a length of 5–6 inches (13-15 cm) and a wingspan of 7.5 inches (19 cm).
 This particular species prefers to live at high altitudes near streams or small rivers.
-The mountain chickadee is mainly gray in color with black cap that surrounds both eyes and white eyebrows, and a black bib.
+The mountain chickadee is mainly gray with a black cap that surrounds both eyes and white eyebrows, and a black bib.

 Underparts of the bird are whitish gray.
 The flight and tail feathers are darker gray.
 These birds prefer insects during the summer, but will switch to conifer seeds and other plant seeds for food as they continue into the fall months.